system76/docs/content/wireless.md

 ip a
 ```

-List all network interfaces and IP addresses confirms your Wi-Fi interface (usually wlp2s0 or wlan0) is recognized.
+Confirm that your Wi-Fi interface (usually `wlp2s0` or `wlan0`) is recognized.

 ```bash
 iw dev
 ```

-Show wireless devices and their states.
+Show wireless devices and their states:

 ```bash
 sudo rfkill list
 ```

-Check for hardware or software Wi-Fi blocks.
+Check for hardware or software Wi-Fi blocks:

 ```bash
 nmcli device status
 ```

-Check NetworkManager device states.
+Check NetworkManager device states:

 ```bash
 sudo systemctl restart NetworkManager
 ```

-Restart the network stack (safe to run anytime).
+Restart the network stack (safe to run at any time).

 ```bash
 journalctl -b | grep -i network